vitabaks/postgresql_cluster/roles/upgrade/README.md

   - Wait until the Patroni cluster is stopped
 - **Execute CHECKPOINT before stopping PostgreSQL**
   - Wait for the CHECKPOINT to complete
-- **Wait until replication lag is less than `max_replication_lag_bytes`** (max wait time: 2 minutes)
+- **Wait until replication lag is less than `max_replication_lag_bytes`**
+  - Notes: max wait time: 2 minutes
   - Stop, if replication lag is high
   - Perform rollback
   - Print error message: "There's a replication lag in the PostgreSQL Cluster.
 Please try again later"
 - **Perform PAUSE on all pgbouncers servers**
   - Notes: if 'pgbouncer_install' is 'true' and 'pgbouncer_pool_pause' is 'true'
+  - Notes: pgbouncer pause script (details in [pgbouncer_pause.yml](tasks/pgbouncer_pause.yml)) performs the following actions:
+    - Waits for active queries on the database servers to complete (with a runtime more than `pg_slow_active_query_treshold`).
+    - If there are no active queries, sends a `PAUSE` command to each pgbouncer servers in parallel (using `xargs` and ssh connections).
+    - If all pgbouncer are successfully paused, the script exits with code 0 (successful).
+    - If active queries do not complete within 30 seconds (`pgbouncer_pool_pause_terminate_after` variable), the script terminates slow active queries (longer than `pg_slow_active_query_treshold_to_terminate`).
+    - If after that it is still not possible to pause the pgbouncer servers within 60 seconds (`pgbouncer_pool_pause_stop_after` variable) from the start of the script, the script exits with an error.
+      - Perform rollback
+      - Print error message: "PgBouncer pools could not be paused, please try again later."
 - **Stop PostgreSQL** on the Leader and Replicas
   - Check if old PostgreSQL is stopped
   - Check if new PostgreSQL is stopped
 - **Get 'Latest checkpoint location'** on the Leader and Replicas
   - Print 'Latest checkpoint location' for the Leader and Replicas
 - **Check if all 'Latest checkpoint location' values match**
+  - if 'Latest checkpoint location' values match
+    - Print info message:
+      - "'Latest checkpoint location' is the same on the leader and its standbys"
-  - Stop, if 'Latest checkpoint location' doesn't match
+  - if 'Latest checkpoint location' values doesn't match
     - Perform rollback
+    - Stop with error message:
-  - Print error message: "Latest checkpoint location' doesn't match on leader and its standbys.
+      - "Latest checkpoint location' doesn't match on leader and its standbys.
 Please try again later"
 - **Upgrade the PostgreSQL on the Primary** (using pg_upgrade --link)
   - Print the result of the pg_upgrade
 - **Make sure that the new data directory are empty on the Replica**